Ast3risk-ops/SteavenBuntu/README.md

-# SteavenBuntu
+# Gnome Customizations
- SteavenBuntu is a next level Ubuntu distribution based off of Ubuntu 20.04
+ This is my Gnome Customizations made for any distro